-Section 85-All the work of the young people's society, whether district, zone or local, shall conform to the spirit and teaching of the Manual of the Pilgrim Holiness Church.
-The district council has the right to remove or cause to be removed any officer of the young people's society who, in the judgment of such council, is not in harmony with the teaching and practice of this Manual.
+Section 86.
+All the work of the youth society, whether districts zone, or local, shall conform to the spirit and teaching of the Manual of the Pilgrim Holiness Church.
+The district council has the right to remove, or cause to be removed, any officer of a youth society who, in the judgment of such council, is not in harmony with the teaching and practice of this Manual.